-The second objection, we have to meet is this: If it is true that every general development form of life must find its starting-point in a peculiar interpretation of our relation to God,-how then do you explain the fact, that Modernism also has led to such a general conception, notwithstanding it sprang from the French Revolution, which on principle broke with all religion.
+The second question which may be put by way of objection is: If it is true that every general development-form of life must find its starting-point in a peculiar interpretation of our relation to God,-how then do you explain the fact, that Modernism has led to such a general conception, although it sprang from the French Revolution which broke with all religion on principle.
 The question answers itself.
-If you exclude from your conceptions all reckoning with the Living God just as is implied in the cry, "no God no master", you certainly bring to the front a sharply defined interpretation of your own for our relation to God.
-A government, as you yourselves experienced of late in the case of Spain, that recalls its ambassador and breaks every regular intercourse with another power, declares thereby that its relation to the government of that country is a strained relation which generally ends in war.
+By excluding all reckoning with the Living God from your conceptions and practice, such as is implied in the cry: "no God no master", you certainly bring to the front an interpretation of your own for our relation to God.
+A government that recalls its ambassador and breaks every relation with another power, declares thereby that its relation to the government of that country is a strained relation, which generally ends in war.
 This is the case here.
-The leaders of the French Revolution, not being acquainted with any relation to God except that which existed trough the mediation of the Romish Church, annihilated all relation to God, because they wished to annihilate the power of the Church; and as a result of this they declared war against every religious confession.
-But this of course very really implied a fundamental and special interpretation of our relation to God.
-It was the declaration that henceforth God was to be considered as a hostile power, yea even as dead, if not yet to the heart, at least to the state, to society and to science.
-To be sure, in passing from French into German hands, Modernism could not rest content with such a bare negation; but the result shows how from that moment it clothed itself in either pantheism or agnosticism, and under each disguise it maintained the expulsion of God from practical and theoretical life, and the enmity against the Triune God had its full course.
+The leaders of the French Revolution, not being acquainted with any relation to God except that which existed through the mediation of the Romish Church annihilated all relation to God, because they wished to annihilate the power of the Church; and as a result of this they declared war against every religious confession, But this of course very really implied a fundamental and special interpretation of our relation to God.
+It was the declaration that henceforth God was to be considered as dead, if not yet to the heart, at least to the state, to society and to science.
+To be sure in passing from French into German hands, Modernism could not rest content with such a bare negation, but the result shows how from that moment it clothed itself in either pantheism or agnosticism, and under each disguise it maintained the expulsion of God from practical and theoretical life.
+The effect worked upon our life by our relation to God is of the highest importance to our processes of thought, and both by Pantheism and Agnosticism this precious element is reduced to nothing.
+All that is conceived and established by man under the inspiration of these two philosophical tendencies rests exclusively on the human factor, and is unable to rise above the low level of Humanism.